 Custom Recognition Blocks

 Setting custom recognition blocks is useful when documents of the same layout have to be processed.
-Programmers can specify a custom recognition blocks and direct the API to focus on a particular area of the image.
+Programmers can specify custom recognition blocks and direct the API to focus on a particular area of the image.
 The latest build allows the users to define custom recognition blocks on the document image.
 These blocks are processed by the OcrEngine while other areas are skipped completely.
-If user-defined recognition blocks are not set prior to processing, the OcrEngine automatically calculate the recognition blocks using its default behavior.
+If user-defined recognition blocks are not set prior to processing, the OcrEngine automatically calculates the recognition blocks using its default behavior.

 Detect the Reading Order

-Images with text can be divided into many text blocks on which recognition process can be performed.
+Images with text can be divided into many text blocks on which the recognition process can be performed.
 It is sometimes important to apply a special sorting so that the correct text block order is maintained.
 The OcrConfig class has exposed the DetectReadingOrder property to handle situations where an image within the main document image may contain text blocks of its own.
-Setting the DetectReadingOrder property to true instructs the OcrEngine to maintain the order of text regions for better recognition result.
+Setting the DetectReadingOrder property to true instructs the OcrEngine to maintain the order of text regions for better recognition results.
 However, performance degradation can be observed for images with a large number of text blocks.
 In such cases, it is advised to turn this feature off by setting the DetectReadingOrder property to false.

 Automatic Spelling Correction

 In order to improve the accuracy of the recognized data, the Aspose.OCR for Java API has exposed the DoSpellingCorrection property for the OcrConfig class.
 Setting the DoSpellingCorrection property to true will improve the OCR results, however, the process may take more time to complete.
 Please check the detailed article on setting the OcrEngine to automatically correct spelling.